-The augmented base locus gives us another measure how far a divisor is being ample. \begin{definition}[Augmented base locus {\cite[Definition 1.2]{ELMNP}}] The augmented base locus of an $\mathbf{R}$-divisor D on X is the Zariski-closed subset:
+The augmented base locus gives us another measure of how far a divisor is from being ample. \begin{definition}[Augmented base locus {\cite[Definition 1.2]{ELMNP}}] The augmented base locus of an $\mathbf{R}$-Cartier $\mathbf{R}$-divisor D on X is the Zariski-closed subset:

-where the intersection is taken over all decompositions $D=A+E$ such that $A$ is ample and $E$ is effective. \end{definition}
+where the intersection is taken over all decompositions $D=A+E$ with $A$ being ample and $E$ being effective. \end{definition}